nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Lists exams TutorPro is currently tracking, while filtering for the specified predicates
 * All predicates are optional, leaving all parameters blank will list all currently tracked exams
 * Field `[IS_DONE]` when filled with parameter 'done' `eg. done/done` will list all completed exams.
-Leave this field blank `eg. done/` when filtering for upcoming exams -> CHANGED BY BOQIAN
+Leave this field blank `eg. done/` when filtering for upcoming exams
 * There can be multiple `STUDENT_NAME`s provided to this command, and each name provided will attempt to match with only one student. eg. `view-exam name/John name/Faye` will attempt to match each name to a student being tracked, and will result in exams of students 'John' and 'Faye' being listed.